Ceningan Island Near Bali

 Nusa Penida, Day Trip

-Andrew is our old friend, a neighbor from Nakiska Drive in Vernon, British Columbia, and a former colleague at Putnam Station Inn, Silver Star Mountain, not to mention guitar duo partner for many campfire songs over the years.
+Andrew is our old friend, a neighbor from Vernon, British Columbia, a former colleague, not to mention a guitar duo partner for many campfire songs over the years.
 Early in our travel project, we stayed with Andrew in Al Ain.
 You can see our posts from the United Arab Emirates here:

-When Andrew spotted that we were in Southeast Asia he wrote us and suggested a meet-up in Bali.
-After logistics were sorted out we settled on a day trip to Nusa Penida.
+When Andrew saw that we were in Southeast Asia, he wrote to us and suggested a meet-up in Bali.
+After sorting out logistics, we settled on a day trip to Nusa Penida.

 T-Rex Bay, Nusa Penida

-After breakfast, we took a scooter to the Yellow Bridge and expected an hour-long wait but a boat was leaving for Nusa Penida as soon as we arrived.
-It was a quick crossing to Crystal Bay Beach and there were so many drivers approaching us but Andrew had already booked a driver/guide for the day.
+After breakfast, we took a scooter to the Yellow Bridge and expected an hour-long wait, but a boat was leaving for Nusa Penida as soon as we arrived.
+It was a quick crossing to Crystal Bay Beach, and so many drivers were approaching us, but Andrew had already booked a driver/guide for the day.

 Reunited with buddy Andrew for a day trip to Nusa Penida

-The rain started pretty much as soon as we arrived at T-Rex Bay and was relentless for the entire day.
-It didn’t really bother us and in fact, lifted our moods as we just enjoyed the company and were laughing at ourselves for how incredibly soaked we were for the entire day.
+The rain started as soon as we arrived at T-Rex Bay and was relentless for the entire day.
+It didn’t really bother us; in fact, it lifted our moods as we enjoyed the company and laughed at ourselves for being incredibly soaked.

-The next stop was at Angel Billabong and Broken Beach where we did a short hike and had a refreshing dip.
-Onto lunch which was included in our day trip.
+The next stop was Angel Billabong and Broken Beach, where we did a short hike and had a refreshing dip.
+Then, we went on to lunch, which was included in our day trip.
 We were escorted to the restaurant under umbrellas in the torrential downpour and were the only patrons on this rainy day.

-I would normally have more photos from such a day trip but kept the camera out of the rain for parts of the day.
+I would normally have more photos from such a day trip, but I kept the camera out of the rain for parts of the day.
 The day was wrapped up with another refreshing swim, this time at Crystal Bay Beach.
-The boat back to Ceningan Island departed at 4 pm and we said our goodbyes to Andrew.
+The boat back to Ceningan Island departed at 4 p.m., and we said our goodbyes to Andrew.

-A wet boat and scooter ride back to our bungalow and we were soaked to bones but it was a blast.
+It was a wet boat and scooter ride back to our bungalow, and we were soaked to the bones, but it was a blast.
 The rain continued throughout the evening.
-A memorable day for sure.
+It was a memorable day for sure.

 Di and Andrew go for a swim at the Broken Beach on Nusa Penida in Indonesia